omphalos/crud-file-server/README.md

     -f file system path to expose over http
     -p port to listen on (example, 80)
+    -q suppress this message
+	-r read only
     -v virtual path to host the file server on
-    -q suppress this message

 Example: